Should I Add Smart Technology to My Home Before Selling?

 Full Home Automation vs Individual Technologies

-There are a couple of different ways to look at smart home technology.
-There are fully-integrated home automation systems, that link a number of smart devices, appliances or functions together so that you can operate all of them from one system.
+What is smart home technology?
+There are a couple of different ways to approach smart home technology.
+There are fully-integrated home automation systems, that link a number of smart devices for home, appliances or functions together so that you can operate all of them from one system.
 However, a proprietary system that integrates everything may not be portable, should buyers want to take it with them when they eventually sell.
 Individual technologies are often less expensive and allow you to pick which brands and services you want to put into the home.
 On the downside, they have to be operated using different systems, without the ability to put them together.
 It may be difficult or impossible to integrate them.
 Think about the most practical approach to take for your selling needs, and start selecting options from there.

 Installing a smart thermostat may be one of the easiest pieces of smart technology you could add to your home.
 There is a lot of pressure on home sellers to prove that their properties are energy efficient.
 Short of replacing the furnace, air conditioner and water heater with the latest Energy Star-rated appliances, a smart thermostat can make a noticeable difference.
 Smart thermostats connect to the home’s HVAC system and Wi-Fi so that they can adjust temperature and monitor usage, providing reports in real-time.
 Since one of the biggest efficiency problems homeowners face is not knowing how to use their thermostats properly, some smart thermostats can even create settings based on homeowner preferences.
 This lowers the barrier to effective use.
 With the online connection, you can adjust settings remotely or even set the system to turn on the heat or cooling as you approach the house.